redspark-io/RSRealmHelper/README.md

 let realmHelper = RealmHelper(realmInstance: .inMemory)
 ```

-### Save / Update objetcs
+### Save / Update objects

-You can save or update your entity using a RealmHelper by simply calling `save` or `update` function with the entity as a parameter, but to update, your entity needs to implement a primary key and not be attached to realm yet
+You can save or update your entity using a RealmHelper by simply calling `save` or `update` functions with the entity as a parameter.
+But to update your entity, it needs to implement a primary key and not be attached to realm yet

 ```swift
 let employee = EmployeeRealm()